-On the other hand, Arroyo acknowledges that PG&E rejected several Offers for ten-year delivery of Category 1 power that would have provided better Portfolio-Adjusted Values than the Sterling Planet transaction.
+On the other hand, Arroyo acknowledges that PG&E rejected several Offers for ten-year delivery of Category 1 power that would have provided better Portfolio-Adjusted Values than the Iberdrola transaction.
 Arroyo also acknowledges that relying on the contractual representations and warranties of the PSA to ensure that the RECs are from viable, eligible, but unidentified renewable generators (existing or yet to be built) is not as comforting as both having those warranties and knowing that specific operational projects have a high likelihood of continuing to generate renewable energy for the next decade.
+Iberdrola's insistence that it not be constrained to produce the RECs from any specific facility defeats Arroyo's obligation to evaluate project viability in a manner consistent with the requirements of PG&E's 2012 RPS RFO, though the IE speculates that the strength of the PSA's contract obligations and the provisions for an event of default will likely motivate Iberdrola to make timely deliveries of required product.

-On balance, Arroyo's own qualified opinion is that the Sterling Planet transaction likely merits CPUC approval because of its apparently low to moderate price, moderate to high value, and likely high project viability, but the IE acknowledges that policymakers could easily view the questions and issues cited above as materially weakening the merits of the transaction.
-Arroyo acknowledges that one could construct a case that a transaction that ranks low in portfolio fit, and whose characterization as likely ranking high in project viability is unsupported by scoring of specific projects, should not merit approval, given that those two evaluation criteria are among those carefully employed by PG&E in evaluating other RPS transactions.
+On balance, Arroyo's own opinion is that the Iberdrola transaction likely merits CPUC approval because of its apparently low price and high value, but the IE acknowledges that policymakers could easily view the questions and issues cited above as materially weakening the merits of the transaction.
+Arroyo acknowledges that one could construct a case that a transaction that ranks low in portfolio fit and whose viability is indeterminate should not merit approval, given that those two evaluation criteria are among those carefully employed by PG&E in evaluating other RPS transactions.